mattjperez/blog/posts/numbers-in-rust-primer.md

 These numbers are `unsigned` because they do not contain a `sign bit`, a bit used to indicate whether a number is positive or negative.
 Therefore **unsigned integers can only represent positive values**.
-This makes them perfect for modeling situations where negative values don't exist, like a shopping cart.
+This makes them perfect for modeling situations where negative values don't exist, like a shopping cart; you can't have `-1 headphones` in your cart, right?
 As you'll see in the section on `signed integers`, the maximum number you can represent in a `u8` is larger than that of an `i8`.
 This is true for `unsigned` type to their `signed` counterpart.